 For information on negatives (and their advantage in Tempo Training) check out the section: how to improve chest dips at home.

 Strength Tip: Try using cluster sets or supersets to improve strength and variability in your workout program.

 The Sphinx Push up is a variation on a traditional pushup that specifically targets the triceps by only allowing you to move through triceps extension.

-In this exercise you will position your arms close to the body (like a military push up) and press through your elbow.
+In this exercise you will position your arms close to the upper body (like a military push up) and press through your elbow.

 You should make sure your elbow is directly beneath the shoulders.

 If you want to make this exercise more difficult move your arms further away from your body.

 Beginners should start with 6-8 reps by 3-4 sets.

 4 Ways to do Chest Dips at Home